andela-efalayi/docster/README.md

 - Run `npm start` in your terminal, open your browser, and type `localhost:2700`.
 This runs the application on your local machine.
 - Alternatively, you can access the app on [docster-dms.herokuapp.com](https://docster-dms.herokuapp.com/)

+#### Testing
+Server modules were tested using Mocha while client modules were tested using Jest and Enzyme.

 ###### NPM Scripts
 To make development easier, some NPM scripts were written:
 - `npm run reset:db` undos all database migrations